functorz-tech/momen_doc/buildUI/list-view.md

 #### Sub-containers

-After dragging the list component into the page, you can see that the first line of the list component has a guide \[Add Component Here], which is the sub-container view of the list, and you can configure the size, layout and style of the sub-container separately
+After dragging the list component into the page, you can see that the first line of the list component has a guide [Add Component Here], which is the sub-container view of the list, and you can configure the size, layout and style of the sub-container separately

 <figure><img src="../.gitbook/assets/list/list6.gif" alt=""><figcaption></figcaption></figure>

-### List Data
+### Data

-Local and remote data have already been covered in Data Retrieval and Display, and lists generally request \[Remote Data].

-#### How to Bind Remote Data to a List

-After selecting the List, click on the content, choose \[Remote] as the data source, and select the data table created in your data model.
+After selecting the List, click on the content, choose [Remote] as the data source, and select the data table created in your data model or API you configed.

 <figure><img src="../.gitbook/assets/list/list7.gif" alt=""><figcaption></figcaption></figure>